library(gtsummary)

 Final Thoughts

-important to familiarize yourself with the table structures that each of
+to familiarize yourself with the table structures that each of these

-these functions produce, so you know which to use to build your
+functions produce, so you know which to use to build your table.

-If your table is a combination or mix of table types structures, you
+If your table is a combination or mix of table structures, you can

 your final table.